masc-ucsc/hdlagent/hdlagent/resources/DSLX/DSLX_context_2.md

-I have a new HDL programming language called DSLX that resembles a modern language like **rust** but it has the following key differences:
+**User:** I have a new HDL programming language called DSLX that resembles a modern language like **rust** but it has the following key differences:

 * Support multiple bit sizes `fn call(a:bits[3])` is the same as `fn call(a:u3)`